Loes River: Catchment

 The baseline scenario for the two catchments the subject of the MITLW project, including the Talau/Loes catchment, is characterised in the project documentation as: "continuation of poorly managed land uses, particularly agriculture, grazing and other activities degrading and removing forests/vegetation, which then contribute to soil degradation and loss, uncontrolled water flows, and associated deterioration in food and water security."
 The project aims to implement over a five-year period an alternative scenario achieving better protection of food, water and livelihood security within the two catchments.

 In Indonesia, the Talau/Loes catchment covers 10 districts and 61 villages in Belu Regency.
-In East Timor, it ranges across 19 administrative posts and 120 sucos in six municipalities, namely Aileu, Ainaro, Bobonaro, Cova Lima, Ermera and Liquiçá.
+In Timor-Leste, it ranges across 19 administrative posts and 120 sucos in six municipalities, namely Aileu, Ainaro, Bobonaro, Cova Lima, Ermera and Liquiçá.
 As of 2020, the catchment's population was around 191,000 in the Talau portion and 163,000 in the Loes portion, or about 354,000 in total.
 Its upstream sector is a water conservation area with a very small population.
 Its midstream is the most densely populated sector, and is used for transportation and water extraction.
-Its downstream links to and supplies water and sediment flows into East Timor's mainland and coastal ecotone area.
+Its downstream links to and supplies water and sediment flows into Timor-Leste's mainland and coastal ecotone area.

 The catchment's elevation ranges from 1500 m AMSL to sea level in the Talau portion, and from between 3000 m and 2000 m AMSL to sea level in the Loes portion.
 Its topography is dominated by slightly steep to steep slopes (according to the MITLTW project description, the area so dominated is 1438.5 km2 or 55% of the catchment's total area).
+The dominant form of drainage system in the catchment is parallel pattern drainage.